evmts/tevm-monorepo/tevm/docs/errors/classes/GasLimitExceededError.md

 # Class: GasLimitExceededError

 Represents an error that occurs when the gas limit is exceeded.
-This class is abstract and should be extended by other error classes.

 This error is typically encountered when a transaction or set of transactions exceed the specified gas limit.